 The operating principle of a contactor is very simple.
 Whenever the electromagnetic coil is energized, an electromagnetic field is produced.
 This electromagnetic field attracts the metallic rod (armature) towards the gap in the hollow cylindrical magnet.
 In contactors with split electromagnets, the movable half of the electromagnet is attracted towards the fixed electromagnet.
 This action closes the contacts.
 The contacts remain closed as long as the electromagnet remains excited.
 When the coil is de-energized, moving contact is pushed back to its normal position by the spring.
 Contactors are designed to open and close contacts rapidly.
 Moving contacts may bounce as it rapidly makes contacts with the fixed contacts.
 Bifurcated contacts are used in some contactors to avoid bouncing.

-The input to the contactor coil may be AC or DC (available in various voltage ranges starting from 12Vac/ 12Vdc to 690Vac).
+The input to the contactor coil may be AC or DC (available in various voltage ranges starting from 12Vac/ 12Vdc to 690Vac) or even universal.
+The universal coils are the ones that can operate on AC as well as DC voltages.
 A small amount of power is drained by the contactor coil during its operation.
 Economiser circuits are used to reduce the power consumed by the contactor during its operation.

 Contactors with AC coils have shading coils.
 Otherwise, the contactor may chatter every time the alternating current crosses zero.
 Shading coils delay demagnetization of the magnetic core and avoids chattering.
 Shading is not required in DC coils as the flux produced is constant.